stroll-io/capstone-project/README.md

 # stroll
 Stroll is a React Native mobile app that allows you to create and find walks in your area.
 Walks focus on attractions and points of interested and can be filtered by category.
 Some of these categories include historical walks, architectural walks, scenic walks, and more.
-Stroll sits on the React Native Maps and Google Directions API to create a slick and intuitive user experience.
+Stroll sits on the React Native Maps and Google Directions APIs to create a slick and intuitive user experience.

 ## Installation
 Start by installing [Expo](https://expo.io/learn) on your mobile device.